You are here

 The resulting Android app can be copied...

-Speech Analyzer is a computer program for acoustic analysis of speech sounds.
+Speech Analyzer is a computer program for recording and acoustic analysis of speech sounds.
 You can use it to do the following tasks:

 - Perform fundamental frequency, spectrographic and spectral analysis, and duration measurements.